llm-bible/llm-bible.github.io/_publications/lou2025stream.markdown

 bibkey: lou2025stream
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.05336"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Tools']
+tags: ['Training Techniques', 'Efficiency and Optimization', 'Tools']
 ---
 The rapid advancement of large language models (LLMs) has led to significant improvements in their capabilities, but also to increased concerns about their